All Perspectives

 There is no universal framework because data availability varies by destination.
 The principle is consistent: build from outcome down.
 Define the KPI first, then identify the indicators that predict it, then identify the operational metrics that move those indicators, then add social and environmental measures from the first year of operation rather than when external pressure forces them.

 Step 2: Identify supporting indicators that predict the KPI.
 Length of stay and average spend per visitor predict economic impact more reliably than raw arrivals.
 Seasonality distribution identifies utilization gaps that represent real economic opportunity.
 Volume of target segments tracks yield quality rather than volume alone.
-Choose indicators you can actually measure with the data systems available to you now.
+Choose indicators you can measure with the data systems available to you now.

 Step 3: Identify operational metrics that move those indicators.
 Attractions visited, geographic distribution of spend, repeat visitor rate, and visitor satisfaction at specific product touchpoints are candidates.
 The right metrics for your destination are the ones your data infrastructure can produce and that show a credible relationship to the indicators above them.

 Step 5: Report publicly against all levels from year one.
-The discipline of public reporting changes what an organization actually manages.
+The discipline of public reporting changes what an organization manages.
 A target published before the first year of operation is a commitment.
 A measurement disclosed before you know whether you will hit it is accountability.
-These are the conditions under which destination measurement actually affects behavior rather than documenting it after the fact.
+These are the conditions under which destination measurement affects behavior rather than documenting it after the fact.

 Use the data you have.
 Find data that matters.
 Disclose what you cannot yet measure and state when you plan to have it.
 Report a conservative number you can defend rather than a large number you cannot.
 The credibility of a measurement framework is built on its consistency and transparency, not on the ambition of its figures.